mstksg/inCode/copy/entries/machines-2.md

 particular, we're going to be looking at the `Auto` type as something that is a part of a pretty powerful pattern of abstraction, and try to exploit it to write concise, expressive code using Auto composition and proc notation.
+We'll also see first hands the principles of locally stateful composition.

 [part1]: http://blog.jle.im/entry/intro-to-machines-arrows-part-1-stream-and